riadhassan/event_registration/README.md

 # Event Registration
 It is the simplest Django project for learning **Form Handling** by building a event registration application.
+Here inmemory very simple database system is developed to store data.

 ## What is used in this project?
 **Python3:** It's high time we should use Python3 instead of Python2.<br>